 Alternative Exercises

-If good mornings aren't appropriate for your current level or cause discomfort, these train the same muscles through different patterns:
+If good mornings are not appropriate for your current level or cause discomfort, these train the same muscles through different patterns:

-FitCraft's AI coach Ty programs good mornings into posterior chain workouts based on your assessment results.
-He determines whether you start with bodyweight or loaded variations, adjusts depth based on your hamstring flexibility, and progresses you gradually.
-The 3D demonstrations show the hip hinge path and spinal position from side-view angles so you can see exactly what neutral looks like.
+FitCraft's AI coach Ty adjusts the variation and volume to match your level, your hamstring flexibility, and the equipment you have on hand.
+The 3D demonstrations show the hip-hinge path and spinal position from side-view angles so you can see exactly what neutral looks like.

 Frequently Asked Questions